Feerojkumar/ArthrexAR_Assignment/README.md

 For this project, i have used the particles sprite renderer.

-- Now to create sprite,
+Now to create sprite,
-- First i took the bird image as a reference to create the particle effects. imported the bird image into the scene. and the convert the image to sprite.
-We can convert the image to sprite in unity.
+- First i took the bird image as a reference to create the particle effects.
+- Imported the bird image into the scene. and the convert the image to sprite.
+Actually we can convert the image to sprite in unity itself.

 #### Importing an image into Unity.